Updated July 2014

 Memoirs of a prosecutor who obtained convictions against mobsters and corrupt politicians in New Jersey.

 KF373 .S7 S74 2012 (STACKS)

-No Higher Calling, No Greater Responsibility: A Prosecutor Makes His Case, by John W. Suthers, Golden, CO: Fulcrum Publishing, 2008.
+John W. Suthers, No Higher Calling, No Greater Responsibility: A Prosecutor Makes His Case (2008).

 Colorado Attorney General John W. Suthers describes his experiences as a local, state and federal prosecutor.
 He discusses the work of prosecutors, the ethical issues they face, and efforts to reform the criminal justice system.

 KF9640 .S88 2008 (STACKS)

 Vault's Guide to Legal Practice Areas (Nicole S. Weber ed., 2nd ed.
 2014)

 This legal career guide is based on interviews with attorneys at leading law firms.
 It includes a chapter on white collar defense.

 KF300 .P73 2013 (OCS)

 The Changing Role of the American Prosecutor (John L. Worrall & M. Elaine Nugent-Borakove, eds.
 2008).